Aihoshi, S. (2012). Torn Apart: The Internment Diary of Mary Kobayashi. Scholastic Canada Ltd.

-I find diaries to be difficult read-alouds, but it could be done.
-This book is a valuable resource for mid-late elementary classrooms because Japanese Canadian internment is a relatively recent event that we rarely talk about.
+For some reason I feel like diaries can be difficult read-alouds, but they can be done.
+This book is a valuable resource for mid-to-late elementary classrooms because Japanese Canadian internment is a relatively recent event that we rarely talk about.
 This book addresses it sensitively.

 Historical fiction (diary)

 Grade 3 +